 He kept it as our sanctuary even when I was not there.
 A prayer that I always prayed came to life.

 Therefore I say to you, all things for which you pray and ask, believe that you have received them, and they will be granted to you.

 Prayer is big in our home.
 It is a vital part of our walk with Christ.
 Prayer is what keeps the intimacy between us and God.

 In our home we pray together as a family.
-We pray together when: big decisions needs to be made, when changes are happening, when exciting things are happening, or when unexpected hardships happen.
-Whatever it is, we do our best to pray together as family.
+We pray when big decisions needs to be made, changes are happening, and when exciting things are happening.
+Whatever it is, we do our best to pray together as a family.
 Meaning, to include each of our children in prayer time too.

-Physically cleaning our home, to make it look nice, and to be restful for when visitors come over, or for when my husband and children walk through the doors is a given to me but what I have learned is that having a clean kitchen and living room does not always mean your home is clean.
+Physically cleaning the home to make it look nice, and restful for when my husband and children walk through the doors is a given for me but what I have learned is that having a clean kitchen and living room does not always mean your home is clean.

 Years ago, the Lord showed me I had to start praying room to room in my home.
 To anoint the pillows in every bedroom and to pray for peace in each room.
 To pray for protection, provision, joy, and for the word of God to dwell in that place.
 I was to pray for whatever the spirit was leading me to pray.

 Likewise the Spirit helps us in our weakness.
 For we do not know what to pray for as we ought, but the Spirit himself intercedes for us with groaning’s too deep for words.